jasonmelgoza/mavericks/src/pages/projects/basis.md

   height="1200"
 /%}

-When I joined SecureDocs in 2018 one of the very first things we started talking about was a designsystem.
+When I joined SecureDocs in 2018, one of the first topics we discussed was the design system.

 ## The Figma lib